axis-nyll-nvsu/frs/README.md

 # FNVTC Financial Reporting System
-This is a capstone project for the First Novo Vizcaya Trasport Cooeperative.
+This is a capstone project for the First Novo Vizcaya Trasport Cooperative.